scrabbletank/farhome-rules/rulesdoc.md

 - Elk: While within 10 tiles you gain +3 proficiency to athletics challenges and your move speed increases by 1.
 - Rabbit: While on your person, gives you +1 proficiency to Dexterity saves and Acrobatics challenges.
 The rabbit cannot be targeted while on your person.
 - Bear: Your max wounds increase by 1.
-- Snake: +1 proficiency to Intelligence saves and you cannot be charmed.
+- Snake: +1 proficiency to intelligence saves and you cannot be charmed.
 - Eagle: +3 to perception proficiency.
 The eagle has a flying speed of 5/5.
 - Wolf: +3 to diplomacy proficiency.
 When helping or being helped by an ally, you may reroll 3 dice.